 PERFORMANCE.
 I was curious to see how well these bits perform in normal workshop use, so I gave them a pretty good workout on different materials.
 I started with the rabbet bit and cut deep rabbets in white oak, plywood, and MDF.

 I purposely removed more material than I normally would in a single pass to put some strain on the bits.
-You can see the results in the photos at right.
+You can see the results in the photos.
 The cuts were smooth in each of the different materials.
 I continued the test alternating between plywood, MDF, and oak and ended up routing over 100 linear feet without seeing any degradation in performance.

 In fact, I routed just about everything I could get my hands on for a couple of days (including melamine-covered particle board, a notorious bit killer).
 But the bits showed no sign of slowing down or losing their edge.